AhmedHosny2024/Arabic-text-to-diacritics/README.md

 ### Features ( at least 3 ) sherif

-without diacritcs file
+input = without diacritcs file

 Bag of Words
 TF-IDF
 Word Embeddings
 Trainable embeddings

-first element in the list is represent the first line in the with diacritics [golden output] length of the output feature list == number of with diacritics [golden output] lines
+output = first element in the list is represent the first line in the with diacritics [golden output] length of the output feature list == number of with diacritics [golden output] lines

 ### models Hosny